S'mores Cookies 11 Steps

 Place butter in a medium saucepan over medium heat, stirring often, until it foams, then browns, 5-8 minutes.
 The butter can burn easily after it foams so watch carefully and be prepared to take off the heat.
 Set aside and let cool.

-In a mixing bowl, add your two types of flour, baking soda, espresso powder and kosher salt together and whisk until evenly combined.
+In a mixing bowl, add your flour, baking soda, espresso powder and kosher salt together and whisk until evenly combined.
 You can make espresso powder by grinding coffee beans and sifting it so it is extremely fine with no coarse pieces.

 In your stand mixer or another mixing bowl, add sugars (brown and granulated) and browned butter together and beat on medium speed for about 1 minute until incorporated.